-$$\mathsf{Fact}(p) = f \Leftrightarrow p \in f$$
+$$\mathsf{Fact}(p) = f \Longleftrightarrow p \in f$$

-• in PSM a distinction is made between specialization (Spec, denoted as a bold arrow in PSM schema) and generalization (Gen, denoted as a dotted arrow in PSM schema).
+• In PSM a distinction is made between specialization (Spec, denoted as a bold arrow in PSM schema) and generalization (Gen, denoted as a dotted arrow in PSM schema).
 A full discussion of this topic is beyond the scope of this paper.
-The interested reader is referred to [HW93].
+The interested reader is referred to [33].

-An information structure such as Figure 5a is used as a frame for some part of the world, the universe of discourse (UoD).
-The state of the UoD corresponds to a population of the information structure.
-The population Pop of an information structure $\mathcal I$ is the assignment of sets of instances to the object types in $\mathcal O$ ; Pop : $\mathcal O \to \mathcal O(\Omega)$ , where $\Omega$ denotes the universe of all instances.
+An information structure such as Fig. 5a is used as a frame for some part of the world, the universe of discourse (UOD).
+The state of the UOD corresponds to a population of the information structure.
+The population POP of an information structure $\mathscr I$ is the assignment of sets of instances to the object types in $\mathscr O$; Pop: $\mathscr O \to \mathscr O(\Omega)$, where Ω denotes the universe of all instances.
 Observe that the population of a fact type can thus be seen as a mapping from its predicators to a value of the population of their respective bases.
-Ofen, an orderning of the predicators is obvious from the representation of the scheme.
+Often, an ordering of the predicators is obvious from the representation of the scheme.
 In those cases we can denote such a mapping as a tuple.

-Path expressions $(\mathcal{PE})$ correspond to a (directed) path through the information structure.
+Path expressions (\mathscr{PE}) correspond to a (directed) path through the information structure.
 Such path is interpreted as describing a relation between beginning and ending point.
 The semantics of a path expressions are defined as binary, inhomogeneous, tuple-oriented multi-relations over object types.
-They are built around constants, multisets, object types $(\mathcal{O})$ and predicators $(\mathcal{P})$ .
-Let $\mu: \mathcal{PE} \to \Omega$ denote the semantics of a path expression.
-Before we can elaborate on $\mu$ we need to introduce the following auxiliary functions for the concatenation and reverse of multisets:
+They are built around constants, multisets, object types (\mathscr{O}) and predicators (\mathscr{P}) .
+Let $\mu: \mathscr{PE} \to \Omega$ denote the semantics of a path expression.
+Before we can elaborate on μ we need to introduce the following auxiliary functions for the concatenation and reverse of multisets: